smetanadvorak/alpes_hand_interface/README.md

 h = AlpesProsthesis()
 h.initialise()
 ```
 If everything goes correctly, the hand will start the initialisation procedure.
-This procedure lasts about 30 seconds and is necessary if the hand was switched off for some considerable amount of time.
+This procedure lasts about 30 seconds and is necessary if the hand was switched off before.
 If initialisation is finished successfully, you will see the message:

 `Hand initialised!`